raulrene/twitter-contest-js-bot/README.md

 # Twitter-ContestJS-bot

-Searches recent tweets about contests and retweets them.
-If necessary, it also favorites the tweet. (follow functionality comming up soon)
+A Javascript bot that searches recent tweets about contests (based on retweeting) and retweets them.
+If necessary, it also favorites the tweet.
+(Follow functionality comming up soon)

 Inspired by http://www.hscott.net/twitter-contest-winning-as-a-service/